snailtail/Advent-of-Code-2022/README.md

 Turns out Step 2 actually only needed an infinite rock floor below the rock paths, and then the rest was almost automatic.

 - [- Day 15: Beacon Exclusion Zone -](./15.md)
 Big grid.
 Step 1 was my lunch time exercise today, and was possible to do via "brute force".
 Step 2 however will need rethinking.
 There should be a better way.
+So I was storing all the positions, as they were being checked.
+Which took a few minutes to run for step 1.
+But then when we had to perform checks on a square of 4 million x 4 million it would not have been practically possible to store that in memory, and would have taken a good long while to run through... a couple of days maybe?
+So instead of storing everything as a grid, I store only the actual sensors and beacons.
+And use a method to check if a point on the grid is valid for containing a beacon or not.
+That took the runtime for step 1 down from roughly 4 minutes to about 30 seconds by tuning the ranges a bit.
+Step 2 was a nightmare, and I had to ask for advice - I was pretty close to giving up.
+The main key to solving step 2 (for me) was finding out that the beacon we search for has to be distance+1 from one of a sensor - and be a valid point.